shak23/shak23/README.md

 - 👋 Hi, I’m @shak23
-- 👀 I’m interested in Python and PowerShell
+- 👀 I’m interested  PowerShell
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning PowerShell
 - 💞️ I’m looking to collaborate on OpenSource projects once I have the programming chops.
 - 📫 How to reach me ...